DiamondRock Hospitality Company (DRH) and the Battle of Fundamentals vs. Technicals

 DRH’s Market Performance

-DRH stocks went down by -4.58% for the week, with a monthly drop of -12.33% and a quarterly performance of -12.58%, while its annual performance rate touched 77.71%.
-The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.20% for DiamondRock Hospitality Company.
-The simple moving average for the period of the last 20 days is -9.24% for DRH stocks with a simple moving average of 7.03% for the last 200 days.
+DRH stocks went up by 2.51% for the week, with a monthly drop of -9.27% and a quarterly performance of -6.93%, while its annual performance rate touched 86.88%.
+The volatility ratio for the week stands at 3.72% while the volatility levels for the past 30 days are set at 3.30% for DiamondRock Hospitality Company.
+The simple moving average for the period of the last 20 days is -4.20% for DRH stocks with a simple moving average of 8.32% for the last 200 days.

 Analysts’ Opinion of DRH